 Rigging Selection: Dialing in your jig heads is the key to success, lighter jig heads make the lure swim better, heavier jig heads give you better feel and get the lure deeper.
 In every situation, you have to find the appropriate balance between the head weight and conditions.
 I keep 3 rods rigged with the 13”, each with a different sized head so I can switch rods instead of tying on a new lure.

-Bait Selection: 13” Jigging Hogy, Barbarian jigs in the ½ to 1 oz size.
+Bait Selection: 13" Hogy Slappy Jiggin' Eel rigged with the weighted Barbarian Jig Heads in the 1/2 to 1oz sizes.
 I fish the ½ ounce heads in water 10’ or less, the ¾ ounce heads when the water is 8-15’, and the 1 ounce heads in 10-20’ when there is strong current or it is very windy.

-Why this bait? : The jigging Hogy is a big bait and attracts large fish.
+Why This Bait? : The Slappy Jiggin' Eel is a big bait and attracts large fish.

 Colors: I’m not stuck on colors, but my general rule is dark at night, light during the day.
 Blamber is my go-to color at night and it has produced so many large fish on it, that it is my confidence color.
 Pink is also a great color at night, especially if squid are around